jhipster/jhipster-lite/README.md

 This part is needed if you want to contribute to the project.

-1. [Node.js](https://nodejs.org/): We use Node to run a development web server and build the project.
+- [Node.js](https://nodejs.org/): we use Node to run a prettier as code formatter.
   Depending on your system, you can install Node either from source or as a pre-packaged bundle.

 After installing Node, you should be able to run the following command to install development tools.
 You will only need to run this command when dependencies change in [package.json](package.json).

 ```
-npm install
+npm ci
 ```

 ## Test the project